Let’s cut to the chase: what are high-protein foods for weight loss?

 So …

-If there ever was a ‘hack’ to lose weight in a sustainable, simple and filling way… It would be protein.
+If there ever was a ‘hack’ to lose weight sustainably and filling… It would be protein.

 Like every meal, get protein.

 Eggs get a bad rap.
-But they really are amazing.
+But they are amazing.
 So much protein And much more!

-And we have to remember, everybody is different.
+And we have to remember that everybody is different.

-But upping your intake of protein is one of the core lessons I teach people.
+But upping your protein intake is one of the core lessons I teach people.